 The notion of Pfaffian groupoid was first introduced in \cite{Sal13} in order to understand the structure behind the jet groupoids of Lie pseudogroups; see also \cite{Yud16} for a revisitation of Cartan's original works on pseudogroups in this framework.
 Equivalently, a Pfaffian groupoid can be interpreted as the Lie theoretic version of a {\it Pfaffian fibration}, a notion encoding the essential properties of PDEs on jet bundles together with their Cartan forms (see \cite{Cat19}).

-\begin{obs}[relations with previous works on Cartan geometries] Our approach on Cartan geometries fit in some recent reformulations using the language of Lie groupoids and algebroids.
-Blaom introduced in \cite{Bla06} the notion of {\it Cartan algebroid}, i.e.\ a Lie algebroid together with a compatible connection.
-When such algebroid is transitive, e.g.\ it is the Atiyah algebroid $A = TP/H$ associated to a principal bundle $P$, then it describes the infinitesimal counterpart of a Cartan connection $\te$ on $P$.
+\begin{obs}[relations with previous works on Cartan geometries] Our approach on Cartan geometries fits in some recent reformulations using the language of Lie groupoids and algebroids.
+Blaom introduced in \cite{Bla06} the notion of {\it Cartan algebroid}, i.e.\ a Lie algebroid $A$ together with a compatible connection.
+If $A$ is the Atiyah algebroid $TP/H$ associated to a principal bundle $P$, then it describes the infinitesimal counterpart of a Cartan connection $\te$ on $P$.
 Since $A$ is the Lie algebroid of the gauge groupod $\Gaug(P)$, the way to recover his result from our formalism is via the correspondence between multiplicative 1-forms on Lie groupoids and Spencer operators on Lie algebroids described in \cite{Cra12}.

-Blaom described in \cite{Bla16} also the global counterpart of a transitive Cartan algebroid in term of distributions on the gauge groupoid of $P$ which are compatible with the groupoid multiplication.
+Blaom introduced in \cite{Bla16} also the global counterpart of a transitive Cartan algebroid in terms of distributions on the gauge groupoid of $P$ which are compatible with the groupoid multiplication.
 In particular, our Theorem \ref{correspondence_pfaffian_groupoids_zero_symbol} resembles Blaom's \cite[theorem 1.1]{Bla16}; given our result, one can prove Blaom's by considering the distribution $\ker(\te)$.
-We believe that our proof is more natural since it follows entirely from the general properties of multiplicative forms on Lie groupoids.
+We believe that our proof is more enlightening since it follows entirely from the general properties of multiplicative forms on Lie groupoids.